rgederin/java-functional/README.md

 * They do not have any side effects like net­work or data­base calls
 * They do not mod­ify the argu­ments which are passed to them

+The most significant characteristic of pure functions is that they don't modify any state.
+This includes state on the arguments provided to the function, global state, or even state external to the program itself.
+Functional programmers like to say that non-pure functions can really do anything they want, and there's no way to know at the call site that there won't be side-effects at the call site.
+One amusing example is that calling a non-pure function may launch a missile somewhere.
+Certainly not likely, but how can you guarantee that calling some arbitrary procedure won't actually do this without investigating the code yourself?
+If the function is pure, then it cannot launch any missiles, by definition.

 Characteristics of Impure functions

 * The return value of the impure func­tions does not solely depend on its arguments Hence, if you call the impure func­tions with the same set of argu­ments, you might get the dif­fer­ent return values For exam­ple, Math.random(), Date.now()